Top 10 Best Nursing Schools in Texas

 - Find out what the nursing school requirements are.
 Applying to a school and applying to a nursing program are two very different things.
 Nursing programs usually have stricter requirements; for example, a college may require a 2.5 GPA while a nursing program at that school would require a 3.0 GPA.

 Check what the requirements are so you don’t end up at a school where you aren’t eligible to earn a BSN.

 - Submit your application(s).
 Even if you know what school you want to go to, you should always apply to more than one school.
 You never know what scholarships might be offered to you!

 - High school transcript (GPA)

 - College entrance essay(s)

 Some universities might require other information, such as volunteer experience and extracurricular activities you’ve participated in.

 If at any point you feel confused or lost, contact an admissions representative.
 Their job is to help you through the application process.

 Super low tuition is tempting, but picking the cheapest school isn’t necessarily the best thing to do.
 That being said, you should always keep factors like tuition into account.

-Factors you should look at when comparing schools include:
+Additional factors you should look at when comparing schools include: